umbersar/umbersar.github.io/_posts/2021-04-23-noloopsql.md

   - T-SQL
 ---

 Recently came across a problem posed [here](https://ryxcommar.com/2019/08/05/a-cool-sql-problem-avoiding-for-loops/).
-Basically, it is a test for a programmer to see if dhe can come up with a solution using a set-based, non-procedural approach to the problem.
+Basically, it is a test for a programmer to see if she can come up with a solution using a set-based, non-procedural approach to the problem.
 Two set-based solutions are already presented at the link.
 Here I present another solution.

 ## What is the problem?